 Processes (sometimes referred to as workflows) are extremely important design subsystems because they define, very specifically, how work is executed.
 Processes are the sequences of discrete tasks in organizations that, when joined together, create value.
 The more efficient the process, the higher the resulting value.
 It’s important to understand that all organizations have processes, whether they have been thoughtfully designed or not.
-Process ideas and methods have been at the forefront of business improvement programs for many decades.
-Two of the most common approaches are business process management (BPM) and business process re-engineering (BPR).
+Process ideas and methods have been at the forefront of business improvement programs for many decades (e.g., TQM, Six Sigma, ISO, ITIL, value chain).
+Two of the most common and general approaches to workplace improvements are business process management (BPM) and business process re-engineering (BPR).

 Business process management (BPM) is based on the idea that optimization is reached through design iterations.
 That is, business processes go through a series of re-designs based on data from work outcomes of the previous version.
 BPM is less disruptive and this tends to result in process changes that are more fully adopted.
 An iterative approach also adds some degree of flexibility by accommodating changing business conditions.
 The popular concept of continuous improvement is deeply embedded in BPM.